‘DE VERLOSSER’ RESIDENTIAL CARE CENTER ON GAUDIUM SITE

 An IP based system allows for ease of adapting functions when requiring future expansion, meeting the needs of the facility for a long time.

-For sanitary water consumption, rainwater is harvested for the flushing of toilets and a central water treatment plant is also utilized.
+For the sanitary water consumption, rain water is harvested for the flushing of toilets and a central water treatment plant is also utilized.
 Allowing hot water to circulate at 55°C instead of 60°C (to eliminate the chance of legionella formation in the pipes) further reduces the energetic impact.